Yaskawa-Global/SmartPendantSDK/docs/en/smart-packager.md

  * Install Override Passcode - If entered, this passcode will be required to install the package and it will only be installable with Development Access on the Smart Pendant.
 The passcode can also be used to remotely login to the extension container shell for debugging (using SSH).
 It is advisable to leave this blank for a protected package upon release.

- * Include file archive (folder) - check this and select the folder that will be included in the package (including all subfolders and files).
+ * Include file archive (folder) - check this and select the folder that will be included in the package (including all sub-folders and files).
 Typically, this will be the build folder of your extension, but may also include files associated with other components in the package, such as jobs.

 ## Adding an Extension Component